 - it is operating in close proximity to and below the height of a nearby obstacle that is below the OLS.

-- for DJI RPAS, (corrected) on board altimetry indicates levels below the OLS.
+- for DJI RPAS, on board altimetry (following correction applied by Airservices based on flight time) indicates levels below the OLS.

 - Shielded: An operation that is within 100m laterally of, and below an adjacent obstacle

-- Segregated from manned aircraft laterally or vertically; or
+- Segregated from conventionally piloted aircraft laterally or vertically; or

-Note: These links and diagrams are representative of the OLS for each aerodrome.
+Note: The following and diagrams are representative of the OLS for each aerodrome.
 For confirmation of accuracy and currency of the information, please contact the aerodrome operator.